Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model: Additional details of the Monte Carlo simulation and finite-size scaling analysis

 To benchmark and validate our implementation, we study the single-site limit ($t=0$).
 In this limit, we can compute observables exactly by diagonalizing the local Hamiltonian and comparing them directly with DQMC results.

 We focus on the spin and dimer correlation functions.
-The on-site spin-spin correlation function between the channels and localized moment is defined similarly to~\cref{eq:ss_corr} in the main text, but for a single site.
-For the dimer-dimer correlation function, we consider the components of ${M_z}$ defined in~\cref{eq:M_vec} in the main text.
+The on-site spin-spin correlation function between the channels and the localized moment is defined similarly \ifmainText to~\cref{eq:ss_corr} \else in~Eq.~(4) \fi in the main text, but for a single site.
+For the dimer-dimer correlation function, we consider the components of ${M_z}$ defined \ifmainText in~\cref{eq:M_vec} \else in~Eq.~(5) \fi in the main text.
 Explicitly,

 where

 We examine the following quantity,